Classic Pavlova Recipe: A Beginners Guide

 - Corn flour – helps stabilize your meringue and gives you that delicious marshmallow texture.
 Make sure you sieve it in.

-- Vanilla – do not use an alcohol based vanilla extract as it can cause your meringue to deflate.
+- Vanilla extract – do not use an alcohol based vanilla extract as the alcohol can cause your meringue to deflate.
 Use a syrup based one or a vanilla bean paste.

 Chantilly Cream